Elvis Presley: Death

-Presley's funeral was held at Graceland on Thursday, August 18.
-Outside the gates, a car plowed into a group of fans, killing two young women and critically injuring a third.
+Presley's funeral was held at Graceland on August 18.
+Outside the gates, a car crashed into a group of fans, killing two young women and critically injuring a third.
 About 80,000 people lined the processional route to Forest Hill Cemetery, where Presley was buried next to his mother.
 Within a few weeks, "Way Down" topped the country and UK singles chart.
-Following an attempt to steal Presley's body in late August, the remains of both Presley and his mother were exhumed and reburied in Graceland's Meditation Garden on October 2.
-Presley is buried alongside his parents, daughter, grandson and his paternal grandmother in the Meditation Garden at Graceland.
+After an attempt to steal Presley's body in late August, the remains of both Presley and his mother were exhumed and reburied in Graceland's Meditation Garden on October 2.